andreasrs/api-responsetimes/README.md

 Run a HTTP benchmarking tool against these example-apps on various platforms and get a rough idea if a framework / server is suitable.
 Sometimes one needs low responsetimes without a reverse proxy cache.

-Stacks currently included in the test resultdata, grouped by language
+Stacks currently included in the test resultdata
 ========================
 PHP: